 Morgan is an assistant adjunct professor in the School of Information at the University of California, Berkeley, where she teaches in Data Science and administers the Designated Emphasis in Science and Technology Studies in affiliation with the Center for Science, Technology, Medicine and Society.
 She is also affiliated with the Algorithmic Fairness and Opacity Working Group, the Center for Science, Technology, Society and Policy, and the Berkeley Institute of Data Science.

 Her PhD is in communication (with a minor in anthropology) from Stanford, where her dissertation won the Nathan Maccoby Outstanding Dissertation Award.
 She has a B.A. in computer science and M.S. in information science, both from the University of California, Berkeley, and has worked as a researcher at Google, Yahoo!, Nokia, and Intel.

 Her research has been funded by the National Science Foundation (NSF), Intel, and other organizations, and she has been invited to present her work at conferences around the world, including South by Southwest (SXSW).
 She has won multiple "Best of CSCW" awards, and she is first author on the most-cited paper of CHI 2007.

 She advises students on a variety of intrepretive research methods, with a focus on ethnography.
-Her core theoretical areas include science and technology studies, anthropology, cultural studies, information studies, media studies, communication, data science, and human-computer interaction.
+(Note that she can't be primary advisor for PhD students but can co-advise and serve on committees.)
+Her core theoretical areas include science and technology studies, anthropology, cultural studies, information studies, media studies, communication, data and algorithm studies, and human-computer interaction.
+If you are a prospective PhD student, here's some great advice from fellow I School faculty member Josh Blumenstock on how to position your application for the I School.
 Utah Quicksilver, Park City and Salt Lake City's best transportation service